R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 There are so many possibilites with *SemanticScholar*.
 It is possible to generate analytics with
 [***Apache Spark***](https://spark.apache.org/docs/latest/api/python/index.html)
-that is fast and powerful processing engine, explained [***right here***](https://www.semanticscholar.org/product/api/tutorial).
+that is a processing engine, explained
+[***right here***](https://www.semanticscholar.org/product/api/tutorial).

 Anyway, what I want from *Semantic Scholar* is to give me recommandations,